giridhar7632/firebase-database/README.md

 ![Step-1](https://cloud-1swt5hmba.vercel.app/1screenshot_2020-11-09_222741.png)

+Here is an optional step where you can use Google Analytics for your project, but in this workshop, you won't need it.
+After giving a name to your project click the continue button to proceed further.

 ![Step-2](https://cloud-1swt5hmba.vercel.app/4screenshot_2020-11-09_224518.png)

+If you use Google Analytics for your project, then configure it to `Default Account for Firebase`.

 ![Step-3](https://cloud-1swt5hmba.vercel.app/2screenshot_2020-11-09_223126.png)

+Click on `Continue` to finsh setting up your project.
 After project was created you will see something like this.

 ![Project setup](https://cloud-axyxh81oj.vercel.app/0screenshot_2020-11-10_122542.png)